-HIS 3403 The United States as a Global Power, 1945 to the Present 3 credits
+HIS 3403 The United States as a Global Power, 1945 to the Present 3 credits A study of selected topics in American diplomatic history including the rise of the United

 A study of selected topics in American diplomatic history including the rise of the United States as a world power and its role in world affairs in modern times Offered as needed.
 Fulfills W-Course Requirement.